 Dylan C. Black205.521.8296Email

-Dylan Black focuses his practice on complex civil litigation in state and federal courts, with particular emphasis on professional liability, class action, state and federal securities fraud cases, and insurance coverage litigation.
-Dylan’s experience in professional liability litigation includes the defense of public accounting and auditing firms, outside directors, audit committee members, and lawyers in a variety of cases.
-View articles by Dylan
+Dylan Black focuses his practice on complex civil litigation in state and federal courts, with particular emphasis on class actions, state and federal securities fraud cases, professional liability matters, and insurance coverage litigation.
+His recent class action experience includes the successful defense of clients facing putative nationwide classes in cases alleging violations of consumer protection statutes such as the Telephone Consumer Protection Act and the Fair and Accurate Credit Transactions Act.

 Jeffrey Blackwood has practiced in the Jackson office for over 22 years and has handled a variety of complex commercial litigation matters.
-He recently represented a private equity firm in a breach of contract matter during the pandemic that involved numerous hearing and over 25 depositions.
+He recently represented a private equity firm in a breach of contract matter during the pandemic that involved numerous hearings and over 25 depositions, all conducted remotely.
 He is actively representing broker-dealers and registered investment advisors in FINRA arbitrations and investigations before the Mississippi Secretary of State Securities Division.
 Jeffrey has successfully tried a case in Delaware Chancery Court representing a trust in litigation involving investment LLCs, where the client prevailed and was awarded attorneys’ fees, and he recently obtained dismissal of a putative class action in federal court in Mississippi representing a healthcare client.
 He routinely speaks and writes on topics related to securities regulatory and enforcement matters.
 He also has significant experience in representing life insurance companies and brokers in a variety of matters, including sales practice litigation, regulatory actions and professional negligence actions.
-View articles by Jeffrey.

-Josh Dhyani works with clients to provide litigation services, licensing, and compliance guidance pertaining to complex state and federal regulatory issues.
-Josh has guided financial services clients through complex litigation and regulatory matters from trial to appeal in a wide range of issues.
-He also has experience in assessing and processing mortgage-related industry licenses for entities working in the financial services space, including mortgage lenders, servicers, brokers, consumer financial companies, and debt collectors.
-Josh has also assisted clients in managing regulatory hurdles involving mergers, changes in control persons, and other corporate moves.
-View articles by Josh.
+In the financial services space, Josh Dhyani works with clients to provide civil litigation services, oversight of regulatory and administrative matters, and compliance guidance pertaining to complex state and federal regulatory issues.
+Josh guides financial services clients through complex litigation and regulatory matters from trial to appeal in a wide range of issues, including the Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), and the Telephone Consumer Protection Act (TCPA), as well as claims regarding unfair and deceptive trade practices and fraud.
+He also assists financial services clients facing investigations and enforcement actions by the CFPB and other regulators.
+Josh has extensive experience in quiet title and related lienholder disputes and in assessing and processing mortgage-related industry licenses for entities working in the financial services space, including mortgage lenders, servicers, brokers, consumer financial companies, and debt collectors.
+In addition, he assists clients in managing regulatory hurdles involving mergers, changes in control persons, and other corporate moves.

 Laney Gifford is an associate in Bradley’s Litigation Practice Group.
 Laney graduated (summa cum laude) from the Cumberland School of Law at Samford University, where she served as both student materials editor and junior editor for the Cumberland Law Review.
 She was a Judge Abraham Caruthers Fellow and was named Best Oralist in the Donworth Moot Court Competition.
 While in law school, Laney received several Scholar of Merit Awards in courses such as Civil Procedure I, Criminal Law, Business Organizations, Constitutional Law I, Professional Responsibilities, Secured Transactions, Representing Small Businesses, Advanced Evidence, Pre-Trial Practice and Procedure, Municipal Courts, and Federal Courts.
 She also served as a judicial intern for the Hon.
 R. David Proctor of the United States District Court for the Northern District of Alabama.